President and Co-Founder

 Mr. Gupta has always been interested in contributing to the betterment of the world.
 He has spent time helping build and maintain schools in impoverished areas around the globe.
 He has worked with Miriam’s Kitchen, a non-profit organization that helps homeless people in Washington, D.C. and D.C.
 Central Kitchen.
 Mr. Gupta graduated with a BS in computer science from the University of Colorado.

-Melissa Sharan has been the corporate secretary of the Gupta Family Foundation for nearly a decade.
+Melissa W McQuade has been the corporate secretary of the Gupta Family Foundation for nearly a decade.
 In this role, she handles interactions with grantees on all levels, including initial review of grants, distribution, and tracking funding to grantees.
-Ms. Sharan joined Apex CoVantage in 2007 as Office Manager and leverages 35 years of administrative experience managing the Herndon, Virginia, headquarters, along with Apex’s Madison, Wisconsin office.
-Prior to joining Apex, Ms. Sharan spent 16 years as Legal Assistant and Office Manager at the law firm of Snead & Mims in Fairfax, Virginia.
-Ms. Sharan attended Draughon Business College in Oklahoma City, Oklahoma, and volunteers as a blood drive coordinator for the American Red Cross.
+Ms. McQuade joined Apex CoVantage in 2007 as Office Manager and leverages 35 years of administrative experience managing the Herndon, Virginia, headquarters, along with Apex’s Madison, Wisconsin office.
+Prior to joining Apex, Ms. McQuade spent 16 years as Legal Assistant and Office Manager at the law firm of Snead & Mims in Fairfax, Virginia.
+Ms. McQuade attended Draughon Business College in Oklahoma City, Oklahoma, and volunteers as a blood drive coordinator for the American Red Cross.